pobch/Facebook_Data/README.md

 In this repo, there are :
 - A Python script to hourly scrape data of famous Thai pages by connecting to Facebook Graph API.
 - A Python script for cleaning data.
-- A R script for wrangling and visualizing data.
+- R scripts for wrangling and visualizing data.
+- Results

 This is my first personal project.
 If anyone has any advice/comment/feedback, please dont't hesitate to tell me.
 THX :)